Amead24/settings/README.md

-# vim_settings
+# Settings
-my preferred vim settings
+Used when on new boxes.